HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 If you need to mount your own Helm SD repository you can use the files contained in the [repo](./repo/) folder, it contains the [index.yaml](./repo/index.yaml) file with the URL of the compress tgz version of the Helm chart.
 You have to change this URL to point to your local Helm repo.

 **NOTE**: A guidance in the amount of Memory and Disk for the helm chart deployment is that it requires 4GB RAM and minimum 25GB free Disk space on the assigned K8s nodes running it.
 The amount of Memory of course depends of other applications/pods running in same node.

 In case K8s master and worker-node are in same host, like Minikube, then minimum 16GB RAM and 80GB Disk is required.

-In case K8s master and worker-node are in same host, like Minikube, then minimum 16GB RAM and 80GB Disk is required.